paulruziskey/csharp-level-one/module_two/variable_console_basics.md

 put the first entity in a namespace called `A` and the second in a namespace called `B`, we won't have a problem since the first entity is now `A.Entity` and the second entity is now `B.Entity`.

-Namespaces in C# must reflect the location of a particular file relative to a project.
+The general convention when it comes to naming namespaces is that they should reflect the project structure.
 Since the above code is from a project called `HelloWorld`, the namespace is also called `HelloWorld`.
 Rider will automatically create the correct namespace declaration for you, so you don't have to worry about getting it right.
+It's worth noting that namespaces are not required to follow this convention.
+This convention is generally a good convention to follow, but there may be reasons to not follow it in certain circumstances, so you may see some libraries not following it.

 ```c#
 internal static class Program {}